2023 Local Government Affairs Priorities

 - Removing density limitations along transit corridors

-- Changing the ways infrastructure is finance and applying appropriate and reasonable standards for community infrastructure
+- Changing the ways infrastructure is financed and applying appropriate and reasonable standards for community infrastructure

-Land Development Code Update – continue to utilize the City of San Diego’s annual Land Development Code Update as a vehicle to create efficiencies and speed to market for the commercial real estate community’s needs.
-Given the current 2022 cycle, also monitor the update for areas of concern that might impact current uses, or diminish improvements made in previous code updates.
+Land Development Code & Mixed Use Zone Updates – continue to utilize the City of San Diego’s annual Land Development Code Update as a vehicle to create efficiencies and speed to market for the commercial real estate community’s needs.
+Also monitor the 2025 update for areas of concern that might impact current uses, or diminish improvements made in previous code updates.
+Also, work with the Planning Department to help update the mixed use zones in the city, particularly in the city’s jobs corridors, to ensure functional and adequate implementation.

 GOVERNMENT PROPERTIES AND REDEVELOPMENT